zentrocdot/InofficialTurtleGraphicsDoc/README.md

 # Inofficial Turtle Graphics Documentation

 > [!NOTE]
-> 🚧 <p align="justify">Over time, this will be my personal
+> <p align="justify">🚧 Over time, this will be my personal
-> Turtle Graphics documentation with how to instructions and
+> Turtle Graphics documentation with how to instructions
-> tips and tricks.
+> and tips and tricks.
 This is done alongside my programming
 > activities.</p>

 ## 🐢 Turtle Graphics